Written by Nanette Hebdige

 What’s your management style?

 A seasoned recruiter will be grant you a more agreeable interview.
-Your skillset and experience is delineated on paper (your CV and letters of reference) and the inquiry revolves around you and what you bring to the table, with your level of maturity, mental quotient, moxie and tenure.
+Your skillset and experience is delineated on paper (your CV and letters of reference) and the inquiry revolves around you and what you bring to the table, with your level of maturity, MQ, moxie and tenure.

 Not your BFF

-The recruiter is NOT your BFF; far from it.
-They are there to look for key behavioral patterns and innuendos in the tone of your voice, your assertiveness and knowledge.
+A recruiter is NOT your BFF; far from it.
+They are there to look for key behavioral patterns and innuendos in the tone of your voice, your assertiveness and knowledge, that is why they are so personable.

 Don’t be overly chatty, ramble, stay to the point and don’t interrupt.